 Several of Rick’s other research projects have given birth to new concepts, as well, including: contagion entrepreneurship, entrepreneurial tweaking, entrepreneurial round-tripping, corporate spin-ins, and latent, demand-side signaling.
 Collaborating with Daniel Lerner and Dimo Dimov, Rick co-developed a broad-spectrum approach to entrepreneurial action, incorporating a-rational, less-deliberative, and impulse-based drivers.
 Additionally, Rick coined the term “Entrepreneurship Industry” (with Kip Kiefer) to describe the $13 billion sector devoted to selling goods and services to current and aspiring entrepreneurs.

-Rick has placed 40+ peer-reviewed articles, proceedings, and book chapters in top management and entrepreneurship outlets, including Journal of Business Venturing, Organization Science, Entrepreneurship Theory & Practice, AoM Review, AoM Annals, AoM Perspectives, Journal of Business Ethics, Strategic Entrepreneurship Journal, and Journal of Management Studies.
-His work has been recognized through numerous awards, including the NFIB Prize for Outstanding Dissertation and the Sumantra Ghoshal Research & Practice Award, as well as more than two dozen other honors and awards for conceptual and empirical research.
+Rick has placed 50+ peer-reviewed articles, proceedings, and book chapters in top management and entrepreneurship outlets, including Journal of Business Venturing, Organization Science, Entrepreneurship Theory & Practice, AoM Review, AoM Annals, AoM Perspectives, Journal of Business Ethics, Strategic Entrepreneurship Journal, and Journal of Management Studies.
+His work has been recognized through numerous awards, including the NFIB Prize for Outstanding Dissertation, the Sumantra Ghoshal Research & Practice Award, three ENT Division – Academy of Management Awards for Best Conceptual Paper (2017, 2019, 2021), and more than two dozen other honors and awards for conceptual and empirical research.

 Prior to his doctoral studies, Rick worked in Indonesia, Hong Kong, China, and the USA as a consultant and educator, as well as a corporate finance and planning executive in pharmaceuticals, investment banking, and high-tech.
 He also co-owned a successful start-up, providing environmental services throughout the Western USA.
 In addition to his Ph.D., Rick holds degrees from Rice (B.A.), Harvard (M.T.S.) and Stanford (M.B.A.).